HL7/cql/input/pages/09-b-cqlreference.md

 Round(argument Quantity, precision Integer) Quantity
 ```

+> The Quantity overloads of the Round function were introduced in CQL 2.0, and have trial-use status.
+{: .note-info}

 **Description:**

 The <span class="id">Round</span> operator returns the nearest whole number to its argument.
 The semantics of round are defined as a traditional round (i.e. to the nearest whole number), meaning that a decimal value greater than or equal to 0.5 and less than 1.0 will round to 1, and a decimal value less than or equal to -0.5 and greater than -1.0 will round to -1.